catisf/Project-1-Group-2/README.md

 - 2021: https://open.spotify.com/playlist/5GhQiRkGuqzpWZSE7OU4Se
 - 2022: https://open.spotify.com/playlist/56r5qRUv3jSxADdmBkhcz7

-Once we defined these playlists, we used the [Spotipy API](https://spotipy.readthedocs.io/en/2.22.1/)  - "a lightweight Python library for the Spotify Web API" - to request the following information about each track on the playlist:
+Once we selected these playlists, we used the [Spotipy API](https://spotipy.readthedocs.io/en/2.22.1/)  - "a lightweight Python library for the Spotify Web API" - to request the following information about each track on the playlist:
 - track ID
 - track name
 - track popularity